kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 Break the control plane by consuming excessive CPU and/or memory the api-server.

 Mitigation: CEL is specifically designed to constrain the running time of expressions and to limit the memory utilization.
-We will perform a security review of CEL and how it is integrated.
+Since CRD creation is a privileged operation, it should be safe to integrate.

 #### Malicious use

 Breaking out of the sandbox to run untrusted code in the apiserver or exfiltrate data.

 Mitigation: CEL is designed to sandbox code execution.
-We will perform a security review of CEL and how it is integrated.

-<<[UNRESOLVED @jpbetz]>>
-Find a security reviewer for CEL.
-<<[/UNRESOLVED]>>

 ### Future Plan